Mirosław Bojanowicz

-Mirosław Artur Bojanowicz (1906 - 9 May 1986) was a Polish philatelist who settled in England after World War II and became a recognized expert on the stamps of Poland.
+Mirosław Artur Bojanowicz (1906 – 9 May 1986) was a Polish philatelist who settled in England after World War II and became a recognized expert on the stamps of Poland.
 He frequently served as a judge at international exhibitions and in 1966 was invited to sign the Roll of Distinguished Philatelists; Bojanowicz was one of very few professional philatelists to be accorded this honour.

 Early life

-Bojanowicz was born in Yugoslavia and as a child moved with his parents to Poland.
+Bojanowicz was born in the Balkans and as a child moved with his parents to Poland.
 He was of Bosnian origin, his original name was Miroslav Bojanović which was polonised to Mirosław Bojanowicz.

 Before the war he collected Bosnia and Herzegovina for which he won a gold medal in Warsaw in 1936.
 He later expanded this collection to the whole of Yugoslavia.

 After World War II

 After the war he formed a collection of the postal history and stamps of Poland for the period 1938 to 1946 which, in 1966, he donated to the British Museum (now the British Library).
 This collection includes Łodz ghetto post, underground posts, Warsaw Scout post, Polish government in exile, prisoner of war mail and Polish Free Forces mail.